NicolaOrritos/well/README.md

 # Well
-_Well_ is a fast, lightweight service that accepts JSON documents and stores them away into MongoDB servers.
+_Well_ is a fast, lightweight service that accepts JSON documents and saves them into one or more data-stores.
+It's storage-agnostic and can be expanded with drivers for (virtually) any data-storage.
+Currently drivers for MongoDB and Redis have been implemented, but more are on their way: next ones planned are CSV and RethinkDB.

 ## Getting Started